bcgov/PaymentCommonComponent/README.md

 - For the env vars reach out to anyone on the team, the format is: 'sftp://<username>@<server>'

 - Run `make get-daily-recon-files`

+- Check that your cyber duck/ local stack has the files

+- Run `make add-data` to populate the db